Concolor fir branch

 First: Christmas trees are grown on farms, or “plantations,” specifically for harvest as Christmas trees.
 They are sheared and shaped to make a full, Christmas-tree shaped tree.
 When my wife was growing up in central Wisconsin, one of her summer jobs as a teenager was shearing Christmas trees with a machete.
 Ah, the good old days.
 Because of the short sales season, Christmas trees are harvested in advance, bundled, and sent by truck to the garden centers and Christmas tree sales lots, so,

 Important Point Number One: buy it early, and get it in water.
 It certainly isn’t going to get any fresher sitting around on the tree lot.

 Species of trees favored for Christmas trees have changed over the years. balsam fir, Scotch pine, and white pine used to be the most common, and they are still used but less frequently.
 Balsam firs are inexpensive, but drop needles quickly.
 White pine branches bend easily and are hard to decorate, and Scotch/Scots pines don’t have as nice a form as other trees.

-Behnke’s carries Fraser fir, Canaan Fir and Douglas fir.
+Behnke’s currently carries Fraser fir and Concolor fir.
 Fraser has the classic Christmas tree scent with long-lasting, dark green needles and sturdy, dense branching good for decorating.
 It is by far the most popular.
-Canaan is a new variety for Behnke’s.
-It is similar to Fraser but has longer needles and, if you have a good nose, may have more of an orange scent.
-Douglas trees have a strong citrus scent and have more of an airy look with longer needles and less dense branches.
+Concolor is a new variety for Behnke’s.
+It has very long, soft needles (no more getting poked by needles!) and more pliable branches.

 Important Point Number Two: buy a tree that lasts.